Argha-code/devTinder/homework.md

 user.findOne eith duplicate emailId , which object returs API- GET user by emailId
-API- Feed API - GET/feed - get all the user from the database
+API- Feed API - GET/feed - get all the user from the database API - get user by id create a delete user API
+API - update a user
+Explore mongoose documentation for model APIs what are the options in a model.findOneAndUpdate method, explore more about it API - update the user with emailId